lizarb/lizarb/README.md

 So you can run your experiments:

     liza new
+    liza new project_1

-Then enter your automagically generated liza app:
+Then enter your generated liza app:

-    cd app_1
+    cd project_1
     liza help

 Now you're ready to go and try some stuff!